 Through feedback the ideation, the design evolved into a simpler interface that allowed faster and easier access to the products.
 They became the star of the show.

 Browsing switched to vertical and the whole screen became taken up by product tiles, discarding the idea of displaying multiple categories at once.

-Instead users would navigate to one category at a time.
-Though limiting, this proved helpful in allowing the users to focus on one thing at a time.
+Instead, users would navigate to one category at a time.
+Though limited, this proved helpful in allowing the users to focus on one thing at a time.

-Product pages now featured the high resolution image much more prominently, making all other information secondary.
+Product pages now featured the high-resolution image much more prominently.

 Cross-sales now appear in context, only once the user adds the product to the cart.

-The users can navigate a large tiled interface with pictures and names of the products
+The users can navigate a tiled interface with pictures and names of the products

 So easy to manage